jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/business/media/facebook-boycott.html.html.md

 hearing](https://www.nytimes3xbfgragh.onion/2020/07/29/technology/big-tech-hearing-apple-amazon-facebook-google.html)
 this past week and in [repeated meetings](https://www.nytimes3xbfgragh.onion/2020/06/23/business/media/facebook-ad-boycott.html) between ad industry representatives and Facebook leaders.
-In the face of the pressure, Facebook released the results of [a civil rights audit](https://www.nytimes3xbfgragh.onion/2020/07/08/technology/facebook-civil-rights-audit.html) last month and agreed to hire [a civil rights executive](https://www.nytimes3xbfgragh.onion/2020/07/07/technology/facebook-ad-boycott-civil-rights.html).
+Facebook, which said it is working with industry groups like the Global Alliance for Responsible Media, released the results of [a civil rights audit](https://www.nytimes3xbfgragh.onion/2020/07/08/technology/facebook-civil-rights-audit.html) last month and agreed to hire [a civil rights executive](https://www.nytimes3xbfgragh.onion/2020/07/07/technology/facebook-ad-boycott-civil-rights.html).